anchat1990/gitpitch/PITCHME.md

 Note:
-normally git pull uses merge, but you can specify that it use rebase instead
+normally git pull uses merge, but you can specify that it use rebase instead. live demo of git rebase vs. merge? * sha1 of the merge commits vs rebased commits then * see reflog to reset * show log `git log --graph --oneline --all` * rerere

 ---